 The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

-It doesn't get better than acid, according to Dr. Mechoulam
+It doesn't get any better than sour, according to Dr. Mechoulam

 “Originally, there are only acids that appear in the plant, and those acids are a mysterious world of compounds that are much more powerful than cannabinoids.”
-According to the world's most famous cannabis researcher Dr. Raphael Mechoulam, who died in Israel in March this year at the age of 92.
+So said the world’s most renowned cannabis researcher, Dr. Raphael Mechoulam, who died in Israel in March of this year at the age of 92.
 This statement formed the basis of his research.

-The acid forms were prepared by Dr. Mechoulam is considered the most powerful cannabinoid.
+The acid forms were considered by Dr. Mechoulam to be the most powerful cannabinoids.
 The big problem is that they are very unstable .
-CBDa, for example, largely decarboxylates into CBD before it can be used therapeutically.
+CBDa for example decarboxylates largely into CBD before it can be used therapeutically.

-CBDa (cannabidiolic acid) and THCa (tetrahydrocannabinolic acid) are usually the main cannabinoids of the cannabis plant and these are the precursors of the stable and decarboxylated CBD and THC.
+CBDa (cannabidiolic acid) and THCa (tetrahydrocannabinolic acid) are usually the main cannabinoids of the cannabis plant and are the precursors to the stable and decarboxylated CBD and THC.
 Except of course the CBG strains, which mainly contain only CBGa (cannabigerolic acid).

-The instability of cannabinoid acids such as CBDa is still an obstacle to developing it as a medicine .
+The instability of cannabinoid acids such as CBDa still poses an obstacle to its development as a medicine .

 CBDa, a cannabinoid acid with therapeutic promise

-The cannabis plant has more than 140 cannabinoids, as well as many hundreds of terpenes, flavonoids and other components.
-The effect of most of these is unknown and no research has yet been done.
+The cannabis plant has over 140 cannabinoids, with hundreds of terpenes, flavonoids and other components.
+The effects of most of these are unknown and have not even been researched.

-CBDa is one of the most common cannabinoids currently being researched and has shown great potential in terms of possible therapeutic benefits.
+CBDa is one of the most common cannabinoids currently being studied and has shown great potential in terms of potential therapeutic benefits.

 What you need to know is that only CBGa (cannabigerolic acid) can be formed by the plant itself.
-It is therefore also called 'the mother of all cannabinoids' .
+That is why it is also called 'the mother of all cannabinoids' .

 The CBDa, CBCa and THCa are then formed by an enzymatic conversion of the CBGa during flowering in the cannabis plant.

-Previously, the acid forms of cannabinoids such as CBDa, CBGa, CBCa and THCa were thought to be pharmacologically inactive and unable to affect the body's endocannabinoid system like their decarboxylated counterparts CBD, THC, CBG and CBC.
-Partly for this reason, they were not investigated for their possible pharmacological effect, unlike the decarboxylated forms.
+Previously, the acid forms of cannabinoids such as CBDa, CBGa, CBCa, and THCa were thought to be pharmacologically inactive and unable to affect the body’s endocannabinoid system like their decarboxylated counterparts CBD, THC, CBG, and CBC.
+They were therefore not studied for their potential pharmacological effects, unlike the decarboxylated forms.

 Cannabinoids are the engine and terpenes/flavonoids are the steering wheel and accelerator

-What we should certainly not forget is that the terpenes and flavonoids in the plant are essential for the “medicinal” effect and are partly responsible for the so-called entourage effect of the cannabis.
+What we should certainly not forget is that the terpenes and flavonoids in the plant are essential for the “medicinal” effect , and are partly responsible for the so-called entourage effect of cannabis.

-“Whole plant extracts consisting of all these components and are superior to isolates and distillates”
+“Whole plant extracts consisting of all these components are superior to isolates and distillates”

-I sometimes explain it as follows: the cannabinoids are the engine and the terpenes & flavonoids are the steering wheel and accelerator pedal with which we can give the car direction and speed.
-That is why it is such a shame to decarboxylate (heat) the cannabinoids.
-This largely destroys the terpenes and flavonoids present at that moment and makes the car undriveable.
+I sometimes explain it like this: the cannabinoids are the engine and the terpenes & flavonoids are the steering wheel and accelerator with which we can give the car the direction and its speed.
+That is why it is such a waste to decarboxylate (heat) the cannabinoids.
+In doing so, we largely destroy the terpenes and flavonoids that are present at that time and the car has become uncontrollable.

 The pure, fresh cannabinoids have a completely different “medicinal” effect than the decarboxylated form.
-But the decarboxylation process cannot be stopped and takes place not only by heating the product, but also by LIGHT and TIME.
+But the decarboxylation process cannot be stopped and is not only done by heating the product, but also by LIGHT and TIME.

-In other words, if we leave the extract as it was produced in the plant, some portion will ALWAYS be decarboxylated naturally.
-This means that the final extract will contain both forms, including the other hundreds of unique components from the cannabis plant that make the medicinal effect superior.
+In other words, if we leave the extract as it is produced in the plant, there will ALWAYS be a portion that is naturally decarboxylated.
+This means that the final extract will contain both forms, including the other hundreds of unique components of the cannabis plant that make the “ medicinal ” effect superior.

-If you look at a field of cannabis, none of these plants actually contain THC and CBD, but THCa and CBDa.
+“ If you look at a field of cannabis, none of the plants actually contain THC and CBD, they contain THCa and CBDa.
 THC and CBD only appear in the plant after the plant has died.”

 What can the cannabis consumer actually do with CBDa?

 Recent scientific studies and research indicate that full -spectrum CBDa has enormous potential.
-Let's take a closer look at some of those promises.
+We will take a closer look at some of its promises.

 Anti-inflammatory effect of CBDa

-Ibuprofen and aspirin are examples of nonsteroidal anti-inflammatory drugs (NSAIDs) that inhibit the action of these Cox enzymes.
+Ibuprofen and aspirin are examples of nonsteroidal anti-inflammatory drugs (NSAIDs) that are designed to block the action of these Cox enzymes.

-CBDa is a selective Cox-2 inhibitor that inhibits the Cox enzymes blocks without the risk of seriously damaging the stomach wall and intestines.
-In other words: “CBDa works in the same way as medications, but without the adverse effects and risk of overdose.”
+CBDa is a selective Cox-2 inhibitor that blocks the Cox enzymes blocks without the risk of seriously damaging the stomach lining and intestines.
+In other words: “CBDa works in the same way as drugs, but without the adverse effects and risk of overdose”.

 Nausea